 Finned tube element heating, also known as baseboard heating, uses the exact same convection and radiant heating principles as the larger cast iron radiators do.
 When the thermostat calls the boiler for heat, the boiler turns on and heated water flows through to the emitters in the heating loop.
 The slow moving air currents in the room will encounter the fins, the air will be heated, will rise and then eventually cool and fall to the floor.
 This process is cyclical.
 What happens when the thermostat tells the boiler to shut down after the set temperature has been reached?
 The water in the system stops flowing and eventually cools.
-It is at this stage of the cycle where the presence of steel close to the emitter will make a positive effect on the overall efficiency of the system.
-Steel is an excellent conductor of heat energy.
-Wood and plastic on the other hand, not so much.
-After the boiler shuts off, the steel baseboard heater covers will still retain heat and the rooms convection air currents will continue to circulate for a certain period of time until the temperature in the room drops.
-Delaying the call for heat results in an overall fewer number of calls for heat to the boiler, which reduces the consumption of fuel and boosts efficiency when compared to naked finned tube element or when insulating materials like wood or plastic are used as covers.
-Here's why:
+It is at this stage of the cycle where the presence of steel close to the emitter makes a huge difference.

-Thermal Conductivity is defined as "the quantity of heat transmitted through a unit thickness of a material - in a direction normal to a surface of unit area - due to a unit temperature gradient under steady state conditions"
+Thermal conductivity is defined as "the quantity of heat transmitted through a unit thickness of a material - in a direction normal to a surface of unit area - due to a unit temperature gradient under steady state conditions."
+Thermal conductivity units are expressed as the amount of energy in Watts per meter Kelvin.

 Most species of wood: 0.15 W/(m K)